Binghamton University, State University of New York

 Fields: Ottoman/Middle Eastern History, Labor History, World History

-Fields: Modern Middle East, Intellectual history of the Eastern Mediterranean.
+Research Fields: Modern Middle Eastern History, Arab Intellectual History, History of the Arab Left

 B.A., History and Philosophy, University of Pittsburgh, 2007

 Fields: American Revolution and Early Republic, British Empire, Atlantic World